 Bongs have made their way in and out of history through current events and popular culture and countercultures alike.
 You don’t have to be a pot head to recognize the glass filtration device; chances are, pictures have crossed televisions and computer screens with bong related news over the years (remember Michael Phelps and the infamous post-Olympics bong picture ordeal of 2009?).

-While we’ve gotten pretty familiar with the water pipe and how it’s shaped modern conversations about smoking weed, where it came from is an entirely different story.
+While we’ve gotten pretty familiar with the water pipe and how it’s shaped modern conversations about smoking flower, where it came from is an entirely different story.
 Where did the bong come from what are its origins?
 Keep reading for the full details on the history of the bong.

 The bong, commonly known as a water pipe, is a filtration device used for smoking specific substances, namely marijuana, tobacco, or other herbs.
 Similar to a hookah, a bong can be made out of just about anything that is air and water tight, all it needs is a bowl and a stem and a good attitude.

 Typically, a bong is made out of acrylic or glass.
-The shape is universally the same: there’s a large open pope leading to a water chamber, with an inlet for the smoke.
+The shape of the product is universally the same: there’s a large open pope leading to a water chamber, with an inlet for the smoke.
 Tobacco or cannabis is packed down into a pipe, and then the pipe is placed near the base of the bong.

 Essentially, air is guided downward as the cannabis is heated through a hole (nicknamed the carburetor, carb, choke, shotty, and rush, among others) to below the surface of the water, which is being heated.
 Bubbles are being blown downward, causing the smoke to flow up into the user’s mouth.
 Here, the process is standard, smoke goes in, where it’s drawn into the respiratory system.